OKarason/T-725-MALV-Labs-2018/Lab4.md

 **_If you can't manage to complete a particular problem please hand in your incomplete solution._**

-Chapter 4 in the [NLTK book](http://www.nltk.org/book/) is relevant to this lab.
+[Chapter 5 in the NLTK book](http://www.nltk.org/book/ch05.html) is relevant to this lab.

 ## 1. Down the Garden Path